A History of Advocacy and Engagement

 Engage Locally, Effect Change Nationally

-The Environmental Action Committee of West Marin (EAC) was founded over 45 years ago at the height of the environmental movement.
+The Environmental Action Committee of West Marin (EAC) was founded nearly 47 years ago at the height of the environmental movement.
 EAC took on a critical role locally as a grassroots environmental watchdog focused on protection of the unique environmental habitats, agricultural lands, and the rural community values of West Marin.

 During the 1960s and 70s, people became environmentally aware and active after experiencing a river on fire, contaminated water, polluted air, and mass species die-offs due to harmful pesticides.
 This was a time when being an environmentalist was not a highly divisive partisan issue.
 Many key pieces of environmental legislation came out of this movement, including the Clean Air Act, the Clean Water Act, and the Endangered Species Act.
 These environmental regulations were enforced by agencies like the Environmental Protection Agency to clean the air, water, and protect habitats and species.

 Some of our earliest campaigns were focused on protection of public lands in the newly created Point Reyes National Seashore, and the mobilization of community efforts in response to the Standard Oil Spill in the San Francisco Bay that devastated beaches and sensitive estuaries like Bolinas Lagoon.

 Learn more about some of our key accomplishments below, and check out our latest newsletters, or sign up for our online newsletter to stay in touch with our work.

 Lastly none of this would be possible without member support.
 You MAKE ALL THE DIFFERENCE.

 Join our member circle, renew your support, or provide a special gift to help us with this vital work.

 - Advocated for the conservation and protection of the Giacomini Wetlands with a organized and well-publicized sail-in, which successfully stopped the construction of a levee.